Ezike/StarWarsSearch-MVI/README.md

 Writing mappers and models can take a lot of effort and result in boilerplate, but they make the codebase much more maintainable and robust.
 #### Data
 Data implements the contract for providing data defined in domain, and in turn provides a contract that will be used to fetch data from different sources.
 We have two data sources - `Remote` and `Cache`.
 Remote relies on retrofit to fetch data from the swapi.dev api, while the cache room uses room to persist the search history.
+The swapi.dev api returns non https urls for fetching character details.
+The remote layer, contains an `OkHttp Interceptor` that modifies requests and change their scheme to `https`.
+It also has another interceptor that modifies error exceptions that deal with poor connectivity (SocketTimeout, UnknownHost) to convey an error message the user will understand.

 ## Testing
 Testing is done withy junit 4 and Googl truth for making assertions.
 Coroutines test library is also used to test the suspending calls and the Flows.